 \section{Classical invariants and diagnostics}

-Beyond individual geodesics it is useful to collect simple, coordinate invariant quantities that characterise the static C-metric itself and that can be used as quick checks in analytic and numerical work.
-In this section, we present briefly two such diagnostics, working throughout in the dimensionless variables $(\xi,\;a=\alpha m)$ and within the static patch $2<\xi<1/a$ (with $\Omega>0$): (i) the surface gravities and hence Hawking temperatures of the two Killing horizons (black hole and acceleration), which depend only on the horizon locations and are independent of the conical parameter; and (ii) an exact redshift law between any two static worldlines, isolating the combined gravitational and accelerative contributions via $\Omega(\xi,\theta)=1+a\xi\cos\theta$.
-We adopt the same normalisation of the stationary Killing vector $\xi_{(t)}=\partial_t$ used throughout the paper, so all expressions below are directly comparable to the geodesic results and to the $a\to0$ (Schwarzschild) limit.
+Beyond solving individual geodesics, it is useful to collect compact, coordinate-invariant diagnostics of the static C-metric that (i) provide quick checks for analytic manipulations and numerical ray tracing, and (ii) clarify which observables are insensitive to the conical parameter $C$.
+In this section we summarise two such diagnostics in the static patch $2m<r<1/\alpha$ (equivalently $2<\xi<1/a$ with $a=\alpha m$ and $\Omega>0$): the surface gravities (and associated Killing temperatures) of the two Killing horizons, and the exact redshift law between any two static worldlines.
+Throughout we use the same normalisation of the stationary Killing vector $\xi_{(t)}=\partial_t$ as in the geodesic analysis, so the results below are directly comparable across the paper and in the $a\to0$ (Schwarzschild) limit.